danielsaidi/OnboardingKit/Sources/Tutti/Tutti.docc/Hints.md

     text: "This button is new!")
 ```

 As you can see, ``Hint`` has very basic data.
-It can be subclassed to create more complex or specialized hints.

-## Hint presenters

-To present a hint, you can use a ``HintPresenter``.

-Tutti doesn't come with any built-in presenters and encourages you to write presenters that are specific to your app.

-You can create your own presenters by implementing the ``HintPresenter`` protocol.
-Have a look at the demo for examples.
+Subclass it if you need it to carry more data.

 ## Connecting a hint to an onboarding

-In Tutti, hints are data carriers while presenters are responsible for presenting hints.

-To determine the behavior of a hint, you need an onboarding of some kind.
-Tutti comes with various onboarding types.
+In Tutti, hints are just data carriers.
+To determine the behavior of a hint, you need an onboarding.
+Tutti comes with various onboarding types, like ``Onboarding``, ``DelayedOnboarding`` etc.

-If you're not using a ``HintPresenter`` (you don't have to), first create an onboarding and check whether or not it should be presented:
+To present a hint, first create an onboarding and check whether or not it should be presented:

 ```swift
 let onboarding = Onboarding(id: "welcome")